-Submitted by Dustin Morton, Commercial Horticulture Specialist with Alberta Agriculture and Forestry.
+Submitted while Dustin was the Commercial Horticulture Specialist with Alberta Agriculture and Forestry.

 Horticultural chemicals and pesticides often have the dubious distinction of being more expensive than their field crop cousins.
 In order to reduce costs, growers may sometimes buy and use chemicals which have the same active ingredient, but are not registered for the crop they’re being used on.
 This practice of “off-label” spraying is not only illegal and can result in severe fines, but can also be incredibly dangerous for your clients, your livelihood, and the environment.